-Bed Bath & Beyond posts better-than-expected profit, shares soar
+Bed Bath & Beyond forecasts 2019 profit ahead of estimates, shares jump

 Net sales rose to $3.03 billion from $2.95 billion.

-However, total comparable sales fell 1.8 percent, continuing their slide for the seventh straight quarter.
+However, total comparable sales dropped 1.8 percent, continuing their slide for the seventh straight quarter.
 Analysts had expected comparable sales to fall 0.29 percent.

+The “Buy Buy Baby” brand owner’s shares, which had nearly halved in 2018, were up 16.3 percent at $14.26 in after-hours trading.
+Short interest in Bed Bath & Beyond has climbed to at least a five-year plus high, representing about a quarter of the company’s free float, according to Refinitiv data.

 Reporting by Soundarya J in Bengaluru; Editing by Maju Samuel